-If a fellow's professional conduct, professional development, or performance issues persist even after an Informal Discussion; or if the fellow is not meeting minimum levels of achievement (i.e., is receiving ratings of less than "3" on any behavioral anchor of the Competencies Evaluation); or if the fellow demonstrates a Problematic Behavior at any point in the training year, then formal due process procedures will be initiated.
-The following procedures are considered mandatory during Q3 or Q4 and discretionary during Q1 or Q2:
+If a fellow's professional conduct, professional development or performance issues persist even after an Informal Discussion; or if the fellow is not meeting minimum levels of achievement (i.e., is receiving ratings of less than 3 on any element of the Competencies Evaluation); or if the fellow demonstrates a Problematic Behavior at any point in the training year, then formal due process procedures will be initiated as follows:

-- 1) The fellow's supervisor or other concerned staff member(s) will first consult with the site training director to discuss the issue.
+1) The fellow's supervisor or other concerned staff member(s) will first consult with the site training director to discuss the issue.
 The site training director may interview others with relevant information and/or may seek the guidance of HR administrators or the department manager.
-The site training director will notify the fellow in writing that a performance or behavioral concern has been raised to the level of formal review and that a Hearing will be held. - 2) As soon as possible, but no later than ten (10) business days after the fellow receives a Notice of Hearing, the site training director (or their designee) will appoint a Hearing Committee and schedule a Hearing.
+The site director will Notify the fellow in writing that a performance or behavioral concern has been raised to the level of formal review and that a Hearing will be held.

+2) As soon as possible, but no later than ten (10) business days after the fellow receives a Notice of Hearing, the site director (or their designee) will appoint a Hearing Committee and schedule a Hearing.
 Every effort will be made to expedite the committee formation and hearing process.
 The committee will be composed of no fewer than two members, typically the site training director and the primary supervisor.
 Depending on the scope and seriousness of the issue, the Hearing Committee may also include other members of the training faculty, departmental staff, and/or an HR consultant.
-The fellow may also invite any appropriate licensed KP staff member to attend. - 3) At the Hearing, committee members will discuss the competency issue(s) fully, openly, and candidly with the fellow.
+The fellow may also invite any appropriate licensed KP staff member to attend.

+3) At the Hearing, committee members will discuss the competency issue(s) fully, openly, and candidly with the fellow.
 The fellow has a right to dispute or explain the concern(s) presented and may provide a written statement or supporting materials of their own.
-Within five (5) business days from the completion of the Hearing, the committee will determine an Outcome and the site training director and primary supervisor will present the Outcome to the fellow.
-Possible hearing outcomes are as follows: - a) The fellow was found to be meeting expected performance and conduct standards and no further action is needed. - b) The fellow has demonstrated performance or conduct concerns, but they were not significant enough to warrant formal remediation.
-The concerns will be monitored according to the Informal Discussion process described above. - c) The fellow has demonstrated minor competency deficits that have resulted in rating(s) of "2" ("Needs Improvement") on one or more behavioral anchors of the CE.
-To address these deficits during Q3 or Q4, the fellow will be placed on a remediation plan called "Focused Competency Guidance."
-Focused Competency Guidance may also be implemented when a fellow is found to be below the minimum levels of achievement in their knowledge or skill because of a gap in graduate school training (e.g., insufficient preparation in diagnostics).
-During Q1 or Q2, Focused Competency Guidance is an option for remediation of minor competency deficits, but not considered a formal requirement. - d) The fellow has demonstrated major competency deficits that have resulted in rating(s) of "1" ("Inadequate") on one or more behavioral anchors of the CE.
-A fellow with serious performance or conduct problems may be placed on Probation, which is also a form of remediation. - e) The fellow has demonstrated major competency deficits involving potential harm to a patient, gross misconduct, legal violations, or serious policy or ethical code violations.
+Within five (5) business days from the completion of the Hearing, the committee will determine an Outcome and the site director and primary supervisor will present the Outcome to the fellow.
+Possible hearing outcomes are as follows:

+a) The fellow was found to be meeting expected performance and conduct standards and no further action is needed.

+b) The fellow has demonstrated performance or conduct concerns, but they were not significant enough to warrant formal remediation.
+The concerns will be monitored according to the Informal Discussion process described above.

+c) The fellow has demonstrated minor competency deficits that have resulted in rating(s) of 2 - "Needs Improvement" - on one or more elements of the CE.
+To address these deficits, the fellow will be placed on a remediation plan called "Focused Competency Guidance."
+Focused Competency Guidance may also be implemented when a fellow is found to be below the minimum levels of achievement in their knowledge or skill because of a gap in graduate school training (for example, insufficient preparation in diagnostics).

+d) The fellow has demonstrated major competency deficits that have resulted in rating(s) of 1 - "Inadequate - on one or more elements of the CE.
+A fellow with serious performance or conduct problems may be placed on Probation, which is also a form of remediation.

+e) The fellow has demonstrated major competency deficits involving potential harm to a patient, gross misconduct, legal violations, or serious policy or ethical code violations.
 Any fellow demonstrating such behaviors may be suspended from the training program.
 The site training director and training faculty will follow KPNC HR policies in this situation.